danrspencer/commit-queue/README.md

 # Commit Queue

-An example project based on the idea from the Chromium commit queue to prevent the trunk ever being red while still allowing everyone to work on the trunk branch.
+Based on the idea from the Chromium commit queue to prevent the trunk ever being red while still allowing everyone to work on the trunk branch.

 ![alt terminal](https://raw.githubusercontent.com/danrspencer/commit-queue/master/docs/terminal.png)